mickelc/KSU-Campus-Project/README.md

 * A Cloud Router interconnects the two campuses.

 # Router Configuration
-After creating each depatment and connecting all the devices to their respective switches, I went into each of the three routers and changed all their interfaces to the up state
+After setting up each department and connecting their devices to the appropriate switches, I accessed all three routers and brought their interfaces to the operational (up) state.

 ![image](https://github.com/user-attachments/assets/b3a3b46b-fe22-426c-aed4-1bca26df6a66)
 ![image](https://github.com/user-attachments/assets/0b36542e-18f7-4e02-96b8-de094a22c852)
 ![image](https://github.com/user-attachments/assets/836a46f5-9d3f-4b72-8d9b-1f124349f097)

 # Switch Configuration
-Went into all the layer 2 switches on the main campus and the branch campus (the access layer) and assigned them their respective vlans
+I configured all Layer 2 switches across both the main and branch campuses (access layer) by assigning the appropriate VLANs to each port based on departmental requirements.

-### Below was the input performed for the Human Resource Department.
-This was done for all the departments
+### The following configuration was applied to the Human Resources Department.
+A similar setup was implemented for each of the other departments as well.
 ![image](https://github.com/user-attachments/assets/c51cf244-f5be-482c-82bf-6f724b317903)

 # Layer 3 Switch Configuration